 The t-test is of value in much of biology to test for the significance of differences between two samples each with continuous data.
-This test should be used if:
+This test can be used if:

-- continuous data has been collected - the data is from a population that is normally distributed - standard deviations are approximately the same - the two samples have fewer than 30 values each.
+- continuous data has been collected - the data is from populations that are normally distributed - standard deviations are approximately the same - the two samples have fewer than 30 values each.

-Candidates should be able to use Pearson's linear correlation to test for a correlation between two sets of normally-distributed data.
+Candidates should be able to use Pearson's linear correlation to test for a correlation between two sets of normally distributed data.
 The test should be used if: